-Quilt and Fair Theme: Heroes of the Heartland
+Quilt and Fair Theme: Fun for the Whole Herd

-Two 9-inch by 22-inch pre-washed challenge fabrics will be available for purchase at Country Fabrics, 108 E. 5th Ave., Garnett, KS 66032 BLOCK SIZE 12/2" SQUARE UNFINISHED
+Two 9-inch by 22-inch prewashed challenge fabrics will be available for purchase at Country Fabrics, 108 E. 5th Ave., Garnett, KS 66032

+BLOCK SIZE 121/2" SQUARE UNFINISHED
-- Do not design block on point; keep block straight. - Do not quilt block.

-• Block may be traditional design or an original design, pieced by hand or machine.

-- Blocks are to be completed by sewing pieces of material together. - Blocks may be appliqued, paper pieced, traditionally pieced, or a combination of techniques may be used. - Blocks may have some embroidery. - Three-dimensional work (padding) is not permitted. - Block must include the two challenge fabrics include background fabric of your own choice and as many other colors of fabric as you wish.

-Please pre-wash the fabrics that you add.

-- Decisions of the 2021 Anderson County Fair quilt judge will be final.
-Blocks will be judged 50% on workmanship and 50% originality. - There is no limit to the number of blocks you enter, however only one of your blocks submitted will receive a placing.

-• Attach an index card with a statement about how the block supports the quilt theme!!
+- Do not design block on point; keep block straight. - Do not quilt block. - Block may be traditional design or an original design, pieced by hand or machine. - Blocks are to be completed by sewing pieces of material together. - Blocks may be appliqued, paper pieced, traditionally pieced, or a combination of techniques may be used. - Blocks may have some embroidery. - Three-dimensional work (padding) is not permitted. - Block must include the two challenge fabrics include background fabric of your own choice and as many other colors of fabric as you wish. - Please prewash the fabrics that you add. - Decisions of the 2022 Anderson County Fair quilt judge will be final.
+Blocks will be judged 50% on workmanship and 50% originality. - There is no limit to the number of blocks you enter, however only one of your blocks submitted will receive a placing. - Attach an index card with a statement about how the block supports the quilt theme!!